by Filip Čúzy | Leave us your feedback on this post!

 This polyglot virtual machine can run as a standalone instance – embedded in OpenJDK and other platforms.
 This polyglot-mania extends into the four objectives of the Graal VM project:

-- Reduce the start-up time of Java VM based applications
+- Reduced start-up time for applications

 - Enable Graal VM integration into custom embeddings like the Oracle Database